 Something strange happens to the human mind when a person is exposed to a culture different from his/her own.
-A mix of skepticism, suspicion and fear can prevail preventing us from welcoming the stranger.
-The controversial topic of hijab in Islam is one of those sensitive issues that I feel we are not grabbing in Europe or inthe West in general.
+A mix of skepticism, suspicion, and fear can prevail preventing us from welcoming the stranger.
+The controversial topic of hijab in Islam is one of those sensitive issues that I feel we are not grabbing in Europe or in the West in general.
 This is why for this article I have interviewed some Muslim women about this issue and chipped in only a little with my own views.
 This is only a very little sample, so by no means thorough nor all-encompassing.

 When I asked Muslim women about it, as a first response most of them rolled up their eyes and replied with a blunt “boring!”.
 I knew it, since this is pretty much the usual feedback I get every time in Europe an anti-hijab campaign takes place (see the effort of Air France’s female flight attendants who, in anachronistic French-revolutionary spirit, either refused to fly to Tehran or to wear the headscarf, ending up in wearing it anyway because, in case you haven’t noticed, Iranian government never showed any concern to what Western “activists” have to say), so I wore my best teary-eyed expression and they agreed to better explain their personal views on hijab in Islam to me.